sanctifiedcybersex/sanctifiedcybersex/README.md

 also, if you are younger than 15 or 14... please don't interact, for your own safety **unless you are asking for either life advice or ponytown help.** i went through a lot of trauma on the internet, and i want kids to be safe. i am not your role model LMFAO

 # before you interact i guess....

+i'm a proshipper and LIGHT comshipper ***BY DEFINITION.*** i may sometimes sit NEAR the protree, but i won't actively associate with those sitting there, especially non-coping darkshippers. the original defintion of proshipper is to be anti-harassment, and for the notion of fandom shipping in general. and a comshipper is someone who ships complicated dynamics. i ship ***legal*** complicated dynamics, because i'm a ***lightshipper***. thank you for your time <3

 sometimes i will talk about things like smoking, drinking, or other sensitive content that can be an easy trigger. i actively smoke. i've drank, and i've smoked weed before. if you intend on becoming my friend, tell me your triggers so i know to avoid them